If you, or your peer group, would like to comment on an article or have a question for the authors, write to:

 - The Practitioner does not allow advertising or sponsorship to influence editorial decisions

 - Advertising and sponsorship are subject to editorial oversight.
-We reserves the right to accept or reject advertising proposals.
+We reserve the right to accept or reject advertising proposals.

 - Advertisements must comply with the relevant laws, regulations and industry codes for the geographical area it is intended for and we must be advised on what countries an advertisement cannot appear in.